 Our own Dr. Hoop has both a general dental degree and a specialty degree in periodontics, which is a field in dentistry dedicated to the gums.
 You can trust the know-how and experience he and the rest of our team bring to the table when it comes to keeping your whole mouth healthy.

 We offer several options to make paying for your dental care as stress-free as possible.
 For instance, if you are in need of extensive treatments, like ongoing gum health maintenance in the case of severe gum disease, you can take advantage of our Direct Dental Savings Plan.

 This option gives you discounts on various services and is a great fit for patients that either don’t have dental insurance or are sick of the frustrations of dealing with insurance companies.
-Plus, if you sign up for it and become one of our new patients, you’ll get $100 off any service you want or need!

 We also accept many other payment options, including third-party financing through companies like CareCredit and Lending Club.